cbarkerc/Natural_Language_Processing_Reddit_Posts/README.md

 ### Description

 This project is focused on Web Scrapping and Natural Language Processing.
-Several hundred reddit posts were pulled from two distinct subreddits.
+Several hundred Reddit posts were pulled from two distinct subreddits.
 Natural Language Processing was used to analyze the component text of the subreddits in order to create a model that would be able to distinguish which subreddit the post came from based exclusively on the text in each post.
 The model was created so that any two subreddits could be used.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ### Submission Components

-Two Jupyter Notebooks:
-- **1. Data Extraction**: Uses Python to pull 1,000 reddit posts from the 'USA' and 'Europe' subreddits.
-- **2. Data Cleaning and EDA**: Uses Python to clean, manipulate, analyze, and visualize the reddit posts.

-Underlying data in CSV form.
+**Natural Language Processing - Reddit.ipynb**: Jupyter Notebook.
+Contains all code relevent to the project.

+**EUROPE_Reddit_Posts.csv**: CSV file.
+Contains data extracted from Reddit.
+**USA_Reddit_Posts.csv**: CSV file.
+Contains data extracted from Reddit.

 README

+Requirements.txt

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -